Washington City Paper: Defamation lawsuit

-In 2011, Daniel Snyder, the owner of the Washington Redskins, filed a lawsuit against the City Paper for The Cranky Redskins Fan's Guide to Dan Snyder, a November 19, 2010 cover story that portrayed him in a negative light.
-He and the Simon Wiesenthal Center claimed that the story used anti-Semitic tropes.
-Prominent sports journalists, Jewish groups, and Jewish writers published sharp criticism of Snyder and the Simon Wiesenthal Center's claims of anti-Semitism, referring in various opinion pieces and public statements to their statements as, "breathtakingly dumb allegation", "almost unbearably stupid", and "so self-evidently lacking in merit".
+In 2011, Daniel Snyder, the owner of the Washington Redskins, sued the City Paper for The Cranky Redskins Fan's Guide to Dan Snyder, a November 19, 2010, cover story that portrayed him in a negative light.
+He and the Simon Wiesenthal Center claimed that the story used antisemitic tropes.
+Prominent sports journalists, Jewish groups, and Jewish writers published sharp criticism of these claims, calling them "breathtakingly dumb allegation", "almost unbearably stupid", and "so self-evidently lacking in merit".

-The Washington City Paper issued its own response in a published editorial, saying, "But we at City Paper take accusations of anti-Semitism seriously—in part because many of us are Jewish, including staffers who edited the story and designed the cover.
+In an February 2011 editorial, City Paper editors said, "But we at City Paper take accusations of anti-Semitism seriously—in part because many of us are Jewish, including staffers who edited the story and designed the cover.
 So let us know, Mr. Snyder, when you want to fight the real anti-Semites."
+Publisher Amy Austin also wrote that the article didn't say that Snyder himself had performed unauthorized switching of long-distance accounts by Snyder Communications and GTE Communications, but that rather his employees had.

-In response, hundreds of loyal readers donated over $30,000 to a legal defense fund.
+Hundreds of loyal readers donated more than $30,000 to a legal defense fund.

-In September 2011 the lawsuit was dropped, after, in December 2010, Washington D.C. passed anti-SLAPP legislation ("David Donovan, the Redskins' former chief operating officer and general counsel, that threatened an expensive legal battle unless Snyder received a retraction and an apology"), while also, Amy Austin, the publisher, had written in a February article that unauthorized switching of long-distance accounts by Snyder Communications and GTE Communications was not meant to be construed as, by Snyder himself, but people who worked for Snyder Communications and GTE Communications.
+In December 2010, Washington, D.C., passed anti-SLAPP legislation.
+In September 2011 the lawsuit was dropped.
+David Donovan, the Redskins' former chief operating officer and general counsel, had "threatened an expensive legal battle unless Snyder received a retraction and an apology".